websecnl/hashcat-php-API/README.md

-NOTE: This may contain errors / bugs , this project is not yet fully tested.
+NOTE: This may contain errors / bugs , this project is not yet fully tested, feel free to fork this project in order to make an improved version.